apivideo/api.video-documentation/sdks/livestream/swift-livestream-library.md

 | HaishinKit | [https://github.com/shogo4405/HaishinKit.swift][HaishinKit] |

 ## FAQ
-If you have any questions, ask us here:  https://community.api.video .
+If you have any questions, use [Issues].
-Or use [Issues].

 Also feel free to test our [Sample app].